2021–22 Minnesota State Mavericks men's ice hockey season: NCAA tournament

 In the national semifinals, which consisted entirely of western teams, Minnesota State faced off against Minnesota.
 Though the two had never had much of a rivalry, this was the second time in as many years that they were meeting in the NCAA tournament.
 As they had all season, MSU shot out of the gate and dominated play for most of the match.
 It was the Gophers, however, who opened the scoring in the first.
 The Mavericks were undeterred and continued to assail the Minnesota net.
-They finally managed to break through mid way through the second and that began a deluge of goals.
+They finally managed to break through midway through the second and that began a deluge of goals.
 Minnesota State scored the final 5 markers to take the game comfortably and send the team to its first ever Division I championship game appearance.

 The final game of the year looked to be following a familiar format when Minnesota State controlled the puck from the opening faceoff and outshout Denver 18–8 through the first 40 minutes.
 Despite the disparity in play, the Mavericks only enjoyed a 1–0 lead entering the third and little room for error with how well Denver's defense was playing.
 In the final frame, MSU appeared to move away from the constant attack that was the hallmark of the team and played a more traditional defensive shell.
 This maneuver proved disastrous for the club as it allowed the Pioneers to get their offense flowing.
 Denver scored three times in the third and a shell-shocked Mavericks team scrambled to respond.
 They ended up being forced into pulling McKay for an extra attacker but all that served to do was give Denver two empty-net goals.
 When the final buzzer sounded, one bad period had completely sunk Minnesota State's entire season and ruined the championship hopes for the school.